syncfusion-content/flutter-docs/Flutter/datagrid/freeze-panes.md

 ### Limitation

-* `frozenColumnsCount` or  `footerFrozenColumnsCount` should be lesser than number of columns displayed in view.
+* `frozenColumnsCount` or  `footerFrozenColumnsCount` should be lesser than number of columns displayed in the view.
 For example, If you have 5 columns in view, then you can set `frozenColumnsCount` to a maximum value of 4.

 ## Freeze rows

-The rows can be freeze in view at top and bottom like Excel by setting the [frozenRowsCount](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/frozenRowsCount.html) and [footerFrozenRowsCount](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/footerFrozenRowsCount.html) properties.
+The rows can be frozen in view at top and bottom like Excel by setting the [frozenRowsCount](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/frozenRowsCount.html) and [footerFrozenRowsCount](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/footerFrozenRowsCount.html) properties.

 The following code example shows how to freeze a row at top using `frozenRowsCount`,